plumber-cd/argocd-autoscaler/DESIGN.md

    - Output from this normalizer will be a set of values centered around 0, with negative values representing metrics below the median.
      Some implementations of the load index do not work well with negative values.
+     Particularly, the only one that's currently implemented - Weighted Positive "p-Norm".
    - Additional option exists to make sure that there are no negative values by using offset to the right:
-     `offset = -(min_value) + ε * (max_value - min_value))`
+     `offset = -(min_value) + ε * (max_value - min_value))`.
     A good value for `ε` based on my practical tests seem to be `0.01`.
-    A value of `0` will just upscale smallest replica to be `0`, which is also an option.
+    A value of `0` will just upscale metrics so that the smallest one is at `0`, which is also an option, assuming there always would be other non-zero metrics from that same shard.
-    I just wanted any non zero metric to have non zero weight.
+    I just wanted all non zero metrics to have non zero weights after normalization.

 ## Load Indexer

-Load Indexer can either use the Poller directly or the Normalizer to source the metrics from `.spec.metricValuesProviderRef`.
+Load Indexer can either use Normalizer (or - directly the Poller) to source the metrics from `.spec.metricValuesProviderRef`.
-Using Poller directly without normalization will produce bogus results with metric with higher absolute values completely overshadowing all other metrics.
+Using Poller directly without normalization will produce bogus results where metrics with higher absolute values completely overshadowing all other metrics.
-Only do that if you either using only one metric, or your metrics has already been normalized at the source.
+Only do that if you either polling only one metric, or your metrics has already been normalized at the source.

-Resulting Load Index may vary depending on the implementation, but the point is - it will be a single float value, which can be used to compare shards between each other in terms of volume of load they generate.
+Resulting Load Index may vary depending on the implementation, but the point is - it will be a single float value, which can be used to compare shards between each other in terms of volume of load they each generate.
 Resulting Load Index will be exported in the `.status.values` field as a list of Load Index objects.

 Additionally, we need to take into account that the source metrics are not equally important among each other.